 A lead source is the channel through which a lead first learns about your company and engages with your brand.
 If a lead has discovered your business from SERPs, then that search engine ― and, by extension, your search engine optimization (SEO) practices ― are your lead source.
 Similarly, a lead source could be a social media platform where a user saw an ad for your product or service and clicked through to your landing page.

 When tracking and managing lead sources, you should be careful not to conflate lead sources and lead methods.
-A lead source is the initial point of lead generation, whereas a lead method is the avenue through which you first contact your potential customer.
+A lead source is the initial point of lead generation while a lead method is the avenue through which you first contact your potential customer.

-Key takeaway: A lead source is a channel through which a potential customer finds your business, whereas a lead method is the way you first contact the lead.
+A lead source is a channel through which a potential customer finds your business while a lead method is the way you first contact the lead.

 These are some of the many possible lead sources in business:

 Lead sources tie into lead generation through the practice of lead source attribution.
 In lead source attribution, you note which channel generated a particular lead.
 The more you attribute your lead sources, the better you can tell how strongly your lead sources are generating leads.
 With this information, you can adjust your lead generation efforts to target the sources that bring in the most results.

 Regardless of attribution, lead sources are the start of your lead generation process.
 Once your source attracts someone to your website or other content, you can use business intelligence data, such as bounce rates and screen time, to qualify your leads.
 Once the leads are qualified, outreach can begin ― and, hopefully, conversion will follow.

 Lead sources are the start of the lead generation process and the insights you glean from lead source attribution can reshape your lead generation efforts.